 About Inspire People

-Inspire People is a niche boutique IT recruiter specialising in Business & Digital Transformation, IT Infrastructure and DevOps & Linux, supporting individuals seeking permanent and contract opportunities.
+Inspire People is a boutique IT recruiter specialising in Digital Transformation, Platforms and DevOps.

-We work in partnership with a diverse range of employers who utilise technology to make a positive impact on society; from service providers to organisations using IT to support life-enhancing scientific research, finding the fit between the individual and the employer.
+We work in partnership with a diverse range of employers who utilise technology to make a positive impact on society; from managed service providers to private, public sector and not-for-profit organisations, finding the fit between the employer and the employee.

 If you would like to discuss your next career move or are looking to attract the right talent, speak with one of the Inspire People team on +44(0)20 7871 8550 or email firstname.lastname@example.org